lexedata/lexedata/docs/tour.rst

                                 [--loglevel LOGLEVEL] [-q] [-v]
                                 EXCEL

-    Import data in the "interleaved" format from an xls spreadsheet [...]
+    Import data in the "interleaved" format from an excel spreadsheet [...]
     [...]

     positional arguments: